apiel/zicBox/NOTE.md

             - but to do it manual, we would ne a way to identify component or only link with previous component:
                     CHILD_FROM_PREVIOUS: true

+- TODO DrumSample track: is a very basic track that can play 1 shot sample (8, 12, 16?), first page select the sample (volume and mute?), second page grid sequencer with velocity, step probability (volume and mute?), third page global track effect, filter...

+- TODO can EffectGrain and EffectDelay be one single effect to make an advance GrainDelay effect...?
+- TODO make a simple EffectDelay with preset... or re-use the exisiting one?
+- TODO or should it just be GRAIN track, DELAY track and REVERB track (alias delay?)

 - TODO cleanup audio plugin
     - remove `APP_INFO`